An invitation to formal power series: MacMahon's master theorem

-{\Alph{section}} In this appendix we state and prove a number of interesting algebraic properties of the rings of polynomials, power series and Laurent series.
-The proofs are often quite technical, but the results have not been used so far.
+In this appendix we state and prove a number of interesting algebraic properties of the rings of polynomials, power series and Laurent series.
+The proofs are often quite technical, but the results are independent of the preceding text.

-In the following $R$ will always denote a commutative ring with $1$.
-We will embed $\ZZ$ into $R$ (not always injectively).
-We first give a recipe to carry over some of our results for $K=\CC$ to $R$.